 - Do you have a list of references?

 - Do you offer a warranty?
 If so, what does it cover, and for how long?

-Deciding on door installation while staying within your budget can be a daunting process.
-Here are some frequently asked questions about door installation costs to help guide you in your decisions.
+Deciding on door installation while staying within a budget can be a daunting process.
+Below are some frequently asked questions about door installation costs to help guide these decisions.

 To measure for a door replacement, do not measure the existing door; the measurements must be made with the doorframe.
 Be sure to note if the door opens to the left or right and what side the hinges are on.
 Measure the width of the doorframe by taking three measurements: horizontally across the top, middle, and bottom.
 The widest measurement determines the width.
 To find the height, measure along the inside of each side of the frame.
 The longest length measurement determines the total height.
-If you’re keeping the same frame, you can measure the thickness of the existing door and also measure the rebate in the frame, or where the door sits when it’s closed.
-If you’re not sure you’re measuring correctly, or you want to change the frame size to accommodate a different door style, a professional can calculate the space accurately.
+If the door is going into an existing frame, measure the thickness of the existing door and also measure the rebate in the frame, or where the door sits when it’s closed.
+It can be difficult to ensure the measurements are correct, or the frame size may need to be changed to accommodate a different door style.
+In these cases a professional can calculate the space accurately.